 Lots of soon-to-be moms have questions about staying fit during their pregnancy: Is it safe to work out?
 Are there any exercises I should avoid?

 The American College of Obstetrics and Gynecology recommends that healthy pregnant women exercise at least 30 minutes most days of the week.
 Benefits include increased energy, better sleep, and a reduction in back pain and bloating.
 Plus, staying fit during pregnancy will make it easier to get back in top shape after delivery!
-Check out the slide show for other quick tips:

 - Check with your doctor before starting any exercise program.
 Special circumstances of your health or pregnancy might require modification or restrictions